fduffoo/cleanstream-etl/README.md

 - How to use Pandas for data cleaning
 - How to model and interact with a database using SQLAlchemy ORM
 - How to organize a Python project professionally
+- How to make your Python scripts dynamic and user-friendly with argparse

 ---

 ## 🔮 Future Enhancements

-- JSON ingestion support
 - PostgreSQL version with cloud deployment
 - Logging and error handling
+- Docker support for deployment
-- CLI options for dynamic filtering
+- CLI menu interface for queries

 ---